-• You can call Customer Service for more information (phone numbers are printed on the back cover of this booklet).
+- You can call PHIP Customer Service for more information (phone numbers are printed on the back cover of this booklet). - You can contact the PERS Health Insurance Program.

 Section 5.2 We cannot ask you to leave our plan for any reason related to your health